JiandaBi/Jianda.github.io/_pages/about.md

 I am a lecturer at Zhejiang Wanli University.
 I received my Ph.D. in Finance from the University of Nottingham.

-My research interests include the Economics of Innovation of Productivity, the Economics and Econometrics of Networks (especially technology networks), and Corporate Finance.
+My research interests include the Economics of Innovation of Productivity, Technology Networks, Systematic Risk, and Green Finance.